A group of people smile and throw up peace signs and thumbs up.

 • Note that the review committees will not have access to any applicant demographic information except the country and region.
 This means they will not see names, genders, contact details, or any other personal identifiers.

-• After the review process is complete, we will contact all candidates to inform them whether they have been selected to move forward with their application.
+• After the review process is complete, we will contact all candidates to inform them whether they have been selected for the cohort.

 Key Dates